lccortez/oracle-learning-library/oracle-integration-library/core-competencies/insight/access-insight/access-insight.md

 # Accessing Oracle Integration Insight
 ## About this Lab

-This workshop will cover how to access Oracle Integration Insight
+This lab walks you through the steps to access Oracle Integration Insight.
+That environment will be required for the actual hands-on excerises of this workshop.

 Estimated Lab Time: 5 Minutes